xujiachang1024/NumPy-based-Neural-Network/README.md

-# NumPy-based-Neural_Network
+# NumPy-based Neural Network
-NumPy-based artificial neural network
+A highly modular design and implementation of fully-connected feedforward neural network based on NumPy